 - Brush some butter on the balls.

 - Cover with Parmesan or Pecorino, making as thick a layer as you can.

 - Pre-heat oven to 400 ºF [200 ºC]

 - Bake until they are golden brown outside.

 - Serve hot.

 How many balls you get depend on the size of the plantains you use.
 Use plantains that are ripe but firm (no black spots).

 Make sure to use hard (dry) mozzarella, the fresh type will break the balls in the baking.

-You can prepare them beforehand and leave the baking for a few minutes before serving.
+You can prepare them beforehand and keep refrigerated, bake them just before serving.